 - Samira Azarin, Associate Professor and Shell Distinguished Chair in Chemical Engineering, University of Minnesota

-- Wei-Shou Hu, Distinguished McKnight University Professor, University of Minnesota
+- Wei-Shou Hu, Professor Emeritus, University of Minnesota

 - Arpan Bandyopadhyay, Associate Director of Pivotal Biologics Technical Development, Gilead Sciences